larsjuhljensen/JensenLab/_pages/training_stringapp_dsd.md

 To color the border of the proteins with a given target development level, first click the field to the **right** of an attribute value, i.e. **Tbio**, then click the ⋯ button and choose a color from the color selection dialog.

-_How many of the proteins in the network are have a Tclin target?_
+_How many of the proteins in the network are Tclin targets?_

 There are many proteins with Tbio targets in the network.
 We can avoid counting them manually by creating a selection filter in the **Filter** tab (located underneath **Style**).
 Click the **ᐩ** button and choose **Column filter** from the drop-down menu.
 Then, find and select the attribute **(T) Node: development level**.
 Write **Tbio** in the text field to select all nodes with this annotation.

-_How many proteins with a Tbio target are in the network?_
+_How many Tbio targets are in the network?_

 ### 2.3 Data import